 Several filters may have been applied to the data, so that only one section of the population is considered in the analyses.
 If so, the filters used are shown in the table below:

 FILTERS APPLIED TO DATA

-Sex men
+Sex women and men

-Age >=40
+Age all

 - -

 The indicators presented in the analysis always refer to this population.

 F. Specialisation of healthcare providers